Froth flotation: 20th century

+Further improvements have come from Australia in the form of the Jameson Cell, developed at the University of Newcastle, Australia in 1980s.
+It operates by the use of a plunging jet that generates fine bubbles.
+These fine bubbles have a higher kinetic energy and a smaller diameter.
+As such, they can be used for the flotation of fine grained particles.

 Theory

 Froth flotation efficiency is determined by a series of probabilities: those of particle–bubble contact, particle–bubble attachment, transport between the pulp and the froth, and froth collection into the product launder.
 In a conventional mechanically-agitated cell, the void fraction (i.e. volume occupied by air bubbles) is low (5 to 10 percent) and the bubble size is usually greater than 1 mm.
 This results in a relatively low interfacial area and a low probability of particle–bubble contact.
 Consequently, several cells in series are required to increase the particle residence time, thus increasing the probability of particle–bubble contact.

 Selective adhesion

 Froth flotation depends on the selective adhesion of air bubbles to mineral surfaces in a mineral/water slurry.
 The air bubbles attach to more hydrophobic particles, as determined by the interfacial energies between the solid, liquid, and gas phases.
 This energy is determined by the Young–Dupré equation: